Searchandising (Search Merchandising): What It Is?

 - Automated Searchandising That Continues To Learn And Improve

 The site search algorithms do much of the heavy-lifting, so much of your freedom and flexibility (or, conversely, your constraints) will be limited to what your chosen platform can accomplish.

 Whether you’re in the market for a better eCommerce search solution (one which allows for full searchandising of results), or you’re looking to start right with a robust, intelligent site search, you must choose the solution that incorporates these three layers in its ranking system, when thinking about search merchandising:

 Having the most merchandisable search in the world won’t do you any good if the results are all various products on sale — none of which match the user’s intent.

 This is why today’s site search engines leverage NLP or Natural Language Processing.
-Through its ability to not only mimic but analyze what we say, the search is smart enough to discern the intent behind it, and not retrieve results in broad strokes because that’s what the system “thinks” we want.
+Through its ability to mimic but analyze what we say, the search is smart enough to discern the intent behind it and not retrieve results in broad strokes because that’s what the system “thinks” we want.

 Search engines historically followed this pattern of “throw everything at the customer and hope some of it sticks”.
 But today’s search solutions are more about zeroing in on results with greater focus and more precise targeting.
 Natural language processing is one of the most vital parts of smart search merchandising.

 2. Personalized Searchandising